zengchen1024/community-robot-lib/README.md

 - [new-plugin](https://github.com/opensourceways/community-robot-lib/blob/master/new-plugin)

-  It is the template of a robot based on gitee.
+  It is the template of a robot based on Gitee.
 The robot uses the Bazel to manage the dependencies.
   The [build.sh](https://github.com/opensourceways/community-robot-lib/blob/master/new-plugin/build.sh) is the useful tool to compile and build image.

 - [options](https://github.com/opensourceways/community-robot-lib/blob/master/options)